-Use Map 1 to determine which River Basin Region is applicable to your assessment and then apply the appropriate sea level rise figure from Table 3 overleaf and add to the baseline coastal flood level4 for the relevant location.
+Use Map 1 to determine which River Basin Region is applicable to your assessment and then apply the appropriate sea level rise figure from Table 3 below and add to the baseline coastal flood level for the relevant location.
 Alternatively, you can use our web map to identify the applicable allowance.
 Please note that the additional 0.15m allowance per decade beyond 2100 is not displayed on the web map.

-4 Coastal design (or flood) levels are derived from the Coastal Flood Boundary (CFB) dataset.
+&lt;sup>5 Coastal design (or flood) levels are derived from the Coastal Flood Boundary (CFB) dataset.